No products in the cart.

 Roll over image to zoom in

 $249.00 – $249.99 (-58%)

-LG have a long history of making great smartphones.
-Good looking and carrying plenty of power, the V30 carries on that tradition in some style.
-Covered by our amazing 14 Day, No Questions Asked Returns Policy, the LG V30 achieved a Mr Aberthon ranking of 9.7/10
+LG has a long history of making great smartphones.
+Good-looking and carrying plenty of power, the V30 carries on that tradition in some style.
+Covered by our amazing 14-day, No Questions Asked Returns Policy, the LG V30 achieved a Mr. Aberthon ranking of 9.7/10

-For many years, LG have been among the elite of smartphone manufacturers, but there’s no getting away from the fact that they are having to work hard just to stay the pace with Apple and Samsung.
-The V30, though, is the phone that puts them right into the middle of the fight once again.
+For many years, LG has been among the elite smartphone manufacturers, but there’s no getting away from the fact that they are having to work hard just to stay pace with Apple and Samsung.
+The LG V30, though, is the phone that puts them right into the middle of the fight once again.